Cannabis Suppositories – Wait! These May Be Your Perfect Medicine

 A word of caution from gynaecologist Dr. Farid Abdel Hadi: inserting any foreign substance into the vagina upsets its ecosystem and can make women more prone to infection.
 So, you want to make sure your suppositories are lab tested and verified to be safe for vaginal insertion.
 Dr. Hadi adds that women who use vaginal gels and regularly douche are more prone to these vaginal infections.
 As an aside, there is no reason for a woman to douche.
 The vagina is not dirty and it self cares in terms of removing any unwanted substances.

 This is one of the main drawbacks for using vaginal suppositories – the discharge.
 The carrier for the cannabinoid medicine is usually coconut oil or cocoa butter and the sloughing off for that is going to get messy.
 Women will need to wear a pad to collect the discharge.
-It is also important to be informed about the size of the suppositories, how to store (usually in the fridge or freezer), different types of cannabis in them (indica vs sativa), and how long to wait to use them again.
+It is also important to inform yourself about multiple aspects of the medecine before taking it.
+This includes the size of the suppositories, how to store them (usually in the fridge or freezer), different types and percentages of cannabis in them (indica vs sativa, THC vs CBD), and how long to wait before using them again.

 Who Benefits Most From Cannabis Suppositories?

-Cannabis suppositories can be used by anyone, but people with difficulty swallowing, those with nausea or vomiting, patients with an eating disorder, and those whom are very frail or ill and require pain relief, are some examples of those that would benefit most.
-Suppositories are also a preferable solution for the palliative care patients, where the route of administrations is easier to handle for both the patient and the caregiver.
+Suppositories are a preferable solution for palliative care patients, where the route of administration is easier to handle for both the patient and the caregiver.

 Where Do I Get Cannabis Suppositories?

 A big problem is availability in different states and Canada.
-In established medical cannabis markets, like Colorado, cannabis suppositories are widely available, whereas, in the newer markets, not so much.
-Online sources also exist, but we have not tried these yet and can’t recommend.
-Look for reviews and lab-tested results before purchasing.
+In established medical cannabis markets, like Colorado, cannabis suppositories are widely available.
+In the newer markets, not so much.
+Online sources also exist, but we have not tried these yet and therefore can’t recommend them.
+Consequently, look for reviews and lab-tested results before making your purchase.

 There are still many question marks about dosing around cannabis medicine, precisely due to prohibition.
 Research will catch up.
 In the mean time, use the golden rule: start low and go slow.
 Another good measure it to not start with anything over 3mg THC in the suppository.
 Be brave and discover a new way to take your medicine that may improve your health faster than any other method.